heroku/app-innovation-workshop/README.md

-# app-innovation-workshop
+# App-Innovation-Workshop - Exercises

-# Setup on Cloud9
+# 1 - Setup on Cloud9
 - Create a Cloud9 Account
 - On Cloud9 Connect Github
 - Fork the Github repo